 When it comes to things to do in Raleigh, one of the most popular activities in the area is visiting the Raleigh breweries.
 People come from all over to sample flights from the local breweries here and it’s simply because Raleigh has some of the best home-brewed beer there is on the east coast.
+There are over 120 breweries in North Carolina and a little over 25 of them are right here in Raleigh!
 If you’re planning a trip to the City of Oaks and looking for the best breweries in Raleigh, we’ve put together our top 15 favorite Raleigh brewing companies for you to stop in and try.

 - Big Boss Brewing Company

 - Cotton House Craft Brewers

 - Fainting Goat Brewing Company